This page contains technical information about the Robert M. and Janet L. Archer Auditorium in Ashland, Ohio.

 - 7 areas across the front of the stage and the orchestra pit cover (or on the orchestra pit when the cover is removed)

 - 5 areas across at the main curtain line

 - 6 areas across upstage (for lighting choir risers, for example)

 - Each area is lit with lighting from three lights: approximately 45 degrees above left, 45 degrees above right, and overhead.

 - There are overhead lights built into the shell when the shell is used.

 Groups wishing to adjust the lights should contact the auditorium manager in advance to make arrangements.
 We encourage you to simply add lights where they are needed rather than rearranging the existing lighting setup.

 The auditorium has 183 stage lighting circuits each wired to an individual 2400 watt lighting dimmer.
 There are 30 circuits on a catwalk in the house, four battens of 30 circuits each on stage, 4 circuits on the back wall of the stage, and six drop boxes with circuits on the sides of the stage.
 Diagram of lighting circuit locations

 House lights are LED, and most can be dimmed.

-The school has an ETC Express 48/96 lighting console, and the lighting system has a DMX input for compatibility with other lighting consoles.
+The school has a Road Hog 4 console, and the lighting system has DMX and sACN inputs for compatibility with other lighting consoles.